Winter Operations FAQ | Mainroad Mid-Island Contracting LP

 Environment Canada also contributes to our weather watch, providing regional forecasts.
 Combined with additional weather information from other sources, these tools help us predict road conditions.
 But firsthand experience is also a big part of knowing our roads.
 That’s why Mainroad patrols the highways on a regular basis.

-Q. What is Mainroad doing ahead of a winter storm event?
+What is Mainroad doing to prepare for a winter storm event?

 Ahead of a weather event, Mainroad releases regular road and weather updates to a contact list of local agencies, various stakeholders including the Ministry and Media to help inform the public.
 This helps everyone understand the current conditions, expected weather and Mainroad’s response.
 These updates are also posted on our social media.